Code-Institute-Submissions/rootcanopy-Stars-Aligned/README.md

 ---

 ## Technologies Used
-VSCode - LiveServer, Arch Linux and the terminal to setup the project and manage files and folders.
-My Lg TV was also used for most of the project until I realised the sizing was completely different so I dragged the browser over to the TV monitor every now and then to see how it was looking.
+- VSCode - LiveServer, Arch Linux and the terminal to setup the project and manage files and folders.
+- My Lg TV was also used for most of the project until I realised the sizing was completely different so I dragged the browser over to the TV monitor every now and then to see how it was looking.
-HTML5, CSS, Bootstrap4 - minimally maybe not at all, JavaScript, FontAwesome, GoogleFonts,
+- HTML5, CSS, Bootstrap4 - minimally maybe not at all, JavaScript, FontAwesome
-API: NASA APOD & Image Library
+-API: NASA APOD & Image Library
+- Pencil was used for the wireframes
+- Markdown preview for the Readme

 ---